 In contrast, training courses in Thailand that cover the Royal Thai Massage style are easily accessible and available across the country.
 Some of these courses will span the already mentioned 372-hours or 800-hours study curricula, but there are also trainings of just one or two weeks that focus rather on the typical way of giving a Royal Style Massage and teach you a simple full body treatment routine.
 In these kinds of training courses, in-depth therapy protocols and procedures that cover treatments for a broad range of discomforts or illnesses are necessarily not taught.

-In this article we give a brief overview of all types of Thai Massage and Thai Healing Arts treatments available, practiced, and taught in Thailand.
-For an in-depth discussion of t [ ... ]
+In this article we give a brief overview of the better known types of Thai Massage and Thai Healing Arts treatments available, practiced, and taught in Thailand.
+For an in-depth di [ ... ]

 In Thailand, with regard to Traditional Thai Massage training curricula, one of the official governmental distinctions made is the study of Thai Massage Fundamentals of 60 hours, Thai [ ... ]